 We are talking about This Is US.

 What makes this series so spectacular?
 Why are so many people drawn to it?
 It’s not an action-packed show ending with a cliff hanger every episode.
 So what is it about this show that anyone in the family can enjoy?

 I love this Show

 It’s a show that pulls every emotion inside of you whether you want to or not.
-It’s about siblings.
-It’s about parents.
-It’s about adoption.
-It’s about relationships.
-It’s about growing up, and growing old.
-It’s about reminiscing.
-It’s about flashbacks.
+Siblings, parents, adoption.
+It’s about relationships, growing up, and growing old.
+Reminiscing.
+Flashbacks.
 Woven story lines in such a way you care about every character.
 Even if their role seems minor at first, it gets explored later on.

 Season 1 is mostly about the introduction of a young married couple, Jack and Rebecca, that end up having triplets.
 Through a difficult birth, they end up losing one of the babies.
 Then through an unexpected circumstance, they adopt a baby at the hospital also born on the same day as their babies.

 These children, Kevin, Kate, and Randall, are known as the Big Three.

 From this point on, the series weaves through different timelines.
 First it covers the relationship of Jack and Rebecca as a young married couple raising their three triplets.
 In the future timeline, it explores the lives of Kevin, Kate and Randall as adults.

 Season 2 focuses more of the big 3 as adults, and their relationships with their current families.

 When explaining the show like this, it doesn’t sound super suspenseful, does it?
 What is all the buzz about?
 Why is it filling all of our Facebook feeds every day when new episodes come out?
 It’s the story telling.
 And it’s the actors.
 And it’s a very special ensemble crew where every person was cast perfectly.
 The young actors playing the Big Three as children are amazing.
 The adult ensemble cast is just as special.